pkuderov/network-model/README.md

   * **click 'send'** - send message
   * **click 'play'** - start emulation
   * you can open browser javascript console to look at detail message delivery

+There's a simple test example - type Visualizer.test2() in console than 'freeze' -> 'play' to see it in action.